Ryotess/Pic2Recipe--A_yolov8_based_recipe_recommender/README.md

 Note:
 1. This version is only for demo purpose, if you are interested in the complete product, please contact us: jess880831@gmail.com.
-2. Since the file was too large, we only upload the pre-trained data and recipe for the part of model training.
+2. Since the file was too large, we didn't upload the training images.

 ## File Tree
 Please download the files and deposit them as the structure down below<br>